unlock-protocol/unlock/docs/docs/core-protocol/public-lock/renewals.md

 Once [minted](./minting-keys.md), an expiration is set _onchain_ for any key.
 The expiration is a timestamp which can be retrieved for any individual key by using the [`keyExpirationTimestampFor`](/core-protocol/smart-contracts-api/PublicLock#keyexpirationtimestampfor) method.

-Once expired, a key is not considered valid anymore, and functions like `balanceOf` will not return a key can be renewed, and its expiration extended.
+Once expired, a key is not considered valid anymore, and functions like `balanceOf` will not return a key that can be renewed, and its expiration extended.

 An **expired key can be renewed**.
 When it is renewed, the key's expiration date is extended so the key is considered valid for a longer duration.